Kh4n/url-shortener-unity/README.md

 2. We need some way to generate keys

 There are many ways to accomplish the key value store.
 I will highlight a few:
-- You can use a simple persistent key-value storage application, and then apply a rendezvous hashing scheme to distribute the storage among nodes
+- You can use a simple persistent key-value storage application, and then apply a rendezvous hashing scheme to distribute the storage among nodes.
   This is important when you are dealing with a very large number of urls
 - You can go all out and use a sharding database like Apache Cassandra.
 This is way overkill, but will be quite reliable as you are using a well known software package

 To generate keys, there are also many approaches.
 Here are three that I found interesting:
 - Generate keys at the main database.
 This has the benefit of being simple, fast, and easy to understand.
 The downsides of this are hard to see.
   If you are using a key generating service based on randomness with a known period (eg. Mersenne Twister) you can confidently generate keys for (essentially) eternity with almost no worries.
-However if you don't have such a scheme, then the next option is more flexible
+However if you don't have such a scheme, then the next option is more flexible.
+  Additionally, if you have multiple main servers, having a separate key generation service is much more sustainable
 - Use a separate key generation service.
 This has an added layer of flexibility, at the cost of some data duplication and complexity.
   However, the complexity is not entirely unfounded: adding additional layers such as caching can be made easier with a separate key generation service.
   In general, regardless of which of these two approaches you choose, key generation should be kept as isolated as possible to make it easy to add additional features